GenericBrandName/PC-Aligner/README.md

-Please download from the tags page to the right
+Please download from the releases page to the right